JustAPotota/Unfold/README.md

 ## game.dmanifest
 This is simply a compiled [Google protobuf](https://developers.google.com/protocol-buffers/) file.
 The definition file is easy to read, so go check it out [here](https://github.com/defold/defold/blob/9991d949988c4da04f08b1aed386425035cdae3c/engine/resource/proto/liveupdate_ddf.proto).

+## Asset Format
+Assets are protobufs that have been compressed in LZ4 block format.
+The definition files are scattered throughout the Defold repo, but they all use the naming format `*_ddf.proto`, making them easily searchable.
+The files included in the archive aren't always the same as the ones in the source project.
+For instance, textures are converted from atlases and image files to `.texturec` and `.texturesetc` file.